 Child 2: Why do we drink from the fruit of the vine?

 Leader 1: We drink from each cup of wine as an act of blessing and thanksgiving to God for his promises.
-The four cups represent the four declarations of God’s promised deliverance to Egypt, each beginning with an “I will...” in Exodus 6:6-7.
+The four cups represent the four declarations of God’s promise to deliver his people, each beginning with an “I will...”
+(Exodus 6:6-7).

 The first cup of wine is poured.